 Being self employed brings with it certain legal and reporting responsibilities, so you should make sure you understand these before registering as self employed.

 Sharing Your UTR Number

-Your UTR number is a highly confidential piece of information so you should never give it to anyone unless you are sure that it is for the right reasons for example:
+Your UTR number is a highly confidential piece of information so you should never share it unless you’re certain it’s for the right reasons.
+For example: